Schiewo1/Schiewo-tasmota-mqtt-plugin/README.md

-# Tasmota MQTT Plugin (for Soomfon & Elgato StreamDeck)
+# Tasmota MQTT Plugin for Soomfon

 **by Schiewo**